by Steve Klabnik and Carol Nichols, with contributions from the Rust Community

 Result<T, E>in Tests” that shows how to write tests that use the

-- The “Advanced Lifetimes” section of Chapter 19 was removed because compiler improvements have made the constructs in that section even rarer.
+- The “Advanced Lifetimes” section in Chapter 19 was removed because compiler improvements have made the constructs in that section even rarer.

 - The previous Appendix D, “Macros,” has been expanded to include procedural macros and was moved to the “Macros” section in Chapter 19.